mr7brown/agb.github.io/pages/mydoc/mydoc_fb_programming.md

-The Portfolio Program Managers (PPMs) for the NORCAL and LATAM regions have developed a new, streamlined process for passing down projects to Deployment Project Managers (DPM)s.
+The Portfolio Program Managers (PPMs) for the NORCAL and LATAM regions have developed a new, streamlined process for passing down projects to Deployment Project Managers (DPMs).
 PPMs will now complete a template and assign projects through the Project Tool - after performing analysis of the DPMs existing workload.